 8. Budget: Pick a badminton racket that is budget-friendly based on your needs.
 A perfect racquet does not necessarily have to be the most expensive.
-For example, the DSS Ares Red 68, is one of the cheapest on the market but provides the best quality ever.
+For example, Ares Red is one of the cheapest on the market but provides the best quality ever.
 Keep this in mind, never buy too expensive or cheap racquet unless you have a decent knowledge of the product.

 Every racket has its own pros and cons.
 The durability depends upon the material used.
 You just have to pick the right racket that fits better into your style of playing based on the above facts.
 The racket will break if you slam it on a hard surface with full power no matter what material it is made up of.
 So, it’s your own duty to take care of the shaft, and frame after purchasing.

 In our opinion, Voltric Z Force is the best Yonex Badminton racket in terms of power and Nanoray Z Speed is best in terms of quickness.
 Please check our list above to read the full specifications and details.

 Ares Red 68 is the best badminton racket for beginners because it is budget-friendly, and has the capability to do everything that an expensive professional racket can do.